gruntwork-io/terragrunt/docs/_docs/02_features/debugging.md

 * Run terragrunt
 * Verify that traces are available in Jaeger UI

-Configurations to collect traces in Grafana Tempo:
+### Configurations to collect traces in Grafana Tempo

 * Start a Grafana Tempo instance [example](https://grafana.com/docs/tempo/latest/getting-started/docker-example/)
 * Define environment variables for Terragrunt to report traces to Tempo:
 ```bash